In 2014 I bought a recliner from Art Van in Traverse City, MI. It was a nice looking piece of furniture and very comfortable but not top of the line.

 But that's where the customer service ends because apparently Art Van doesn't see any value in the "service" just in the "customer" part.
 I would never shop in one of their stores again and caution other consumers to stay away as well.

-Review about: Art Van Furniture Recliner.
+Product or Service Mentioned: Art Van Furniture Recliner.

 Reason of review: Bad quality.